refinajs/refina/docs/guide/essentials/view.md

 ## Passing Parameters {#passing-parameters}

-A fragment can have parameters:
+A view can have parameters:

 ```ts
 import { $view, _ } from "refina";